stenglein-lab/MIP_280A4_Fall_2022/exercises/download_exercise.md

 https://www.ncbi.nlm.nih.gov/pubmed/25993603

 Scroll down and find the 'Related information' section of the bottom right of the page.
 Click on the SRA link.
 This shows the SRA datasets associated with this paper.
-SCroll through the datasets until you find the one for `snake_7` (not snake_7_viral).
+Scroll through the datasets until you find the one for `snake_7` (not snake_7_viral).
 Note that the reads in this dataset are supposedly already trimmed.
 Note at the bottom of the page the run # (SRR #) for this dataset: SRR1984309

 We're going to download this dataset using the command line tool fastq-dump, part of the [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc).
 First, let's create a directory (folder) in which to work.
 Open the terminal app on your laptop and type these commands: